Friday, September 5th is the first day of school for most kindergarten students.

 Most elementary and K-8 schools begin at 8am or 8:45 and ends at 2:15 or 3.

 Your child is eligible for kindergarten if he/she is 5 years old on or before September 1 of the enrolling school year.

 How many schools have full-day kindergarten?

 In Portland Public Schools, all elementary and K-8 schools offer full-day kindergarten classrooms.
 Full-day kindergarten allows children more time to learn new concepts through different activities during the day.
 In addition, children have the time to enjoy lunch, recess, and specials like PE or library.
-Some full-day kindergarten programs require families to pay for the second half of the day, and some programs do not.
-For more information, visit the full-day kindergarten webpage.
+Some full-day kindergarten programs require families to pay for the second half of the day, and that is called fee-for-service kindergarten.